 - A support representative who can assist those asking technical questions.

 - A designer tasked with uploading new photo creative to the Page.

-Now that there's content on the Page, we can start strategically inviting users to Like it.
+When you have enough content on your Page, start strategically inviting users to Like it.
 I recommend inviting users in the following cadence:

-- First, invite colleagues to Like your page and its content to build some initial activity.
+- Invite colleagues to Like your page and its content to build some initial activity.

-- Second, invite supporters in your network.
+- Invite supporters in your network.
 Encourage them to engage.

-- Third, invite customers.
+- Invite customers.
 With some activity now on the Page, they’ll be more interested.

-- Overview: This tab shows a 7-day snapshot of your metrics such as Page Likes, post reach, and overall engagement.
+- Overview: This tab shows a seven-day snapshot of your metrics such as Page Likes, post reach, and overall engagement.

 - Likes: This tab shows your overall fan growth and losses.
 If you're employing paid efforts, you'll be able to see the breakdown of paid versus organic growth.

 - Reach: This tab highlights the raw number of people your Page is reaching every day.
 If you notice spikes on a specific day, try cross-checking what you posted that day to see if you can replicate that reach.